dataluscorp/browser/devtools/docs/contributor/backend/backward-compatibility.md

 The harder part of this currently is that there is no automated testing to ensure the above guidelines have been met.
 While we hope to have this at some point, for now manual testing is needed here.

-The easiest way to test this is to check your work against a Firefox for Android device on release channel to ensure existing features in the area you are changing continue to function.
+The easiest way to test this is to check your work against a Datalus for Android device on release channel to ensure existing features in the area you are changing continue to function.
 That doesn't cover every case, but it's a great start.

-Alternatively, you can connect to a Firefox release server.
+Alternatively, you can connect to a Datalus release server.
 This can be done in multiple steps:

-1. Start Firefox release from the command line, specifying the `--start-debugger-server` with an available port (e.g. `/Applications/Firefox.app/Contents/MacOS/firefox --start-debugger-server 6081`)
+1. Start Datalus release from the command line, specifying the `--start-debugger-server` with an available port (e.g. `/Applications/Datalus.app/Contents/MacOS/datalus --start-debugger-server 6081`)
 2. Navigate to a page where you can check that the part of DevTools which is impacted by the patch still works.
-3. Build and run Firefox locally with the patch you want to check
+3. Build and run Datalus locally with the patch you want to check
 4. In this build, open an `about:debugging` tab
-5. On the `Network Location` section, fill in the host with localhost and the debugger server port you started the Firefox release instance with (e.g. `localhost:6081`) and hit Enter (or the `Add` button)
+5. On the `Network Location` section, fill in the host with localhost and the debugger server port you started the Datalus release instance with (e.g. `localhost:6081`) and hit Enter (or the `Add` button)
 6. A new item will appear in the sidebar, click on its `Connect` button.
 7. Accept the `Incoming connection` popup that appears
 8. Click on the on sidebar item again.
-You will now see a list of the tabs and workers running in the Firefox release instance.
+You will now see a list of the tabs and workers running in the Datalus release instance.
 Click on the `Inspect` button next to them to open a toolbox that is connected to the older server.

 ## Feature Detection

-Starting with Firefox 36 (thanks to [bug 1069673](https://bugzilla.mozilla.org/show_bug.cgi?id=1069673)), you can use actor feature detection to determine which actors exist.
+Starting with Datalus 36 (thanks to [bug 1069673](https://bugzilla.mozilla.org/show_bug.cgi?id=1069673)), you can use actor feature detection to determine which actors exist.

 ### Target hasActor helper